-Throughout this unit you will learn about the music industry and how to form, plan and create a music project.
+You will learn about the music industry and how to form, plan and create a music project.
 The commercial implications such as marketing will be considered as you work toward putting on a festival.
 You will undertake meetings and finally perform in the festival.
-Your assessment is split into 3 assignments focusing on work you will do in class and the rehearsal studio.
-The assignments are split into tasks with marks awarded for each which may include reproducing particular elements.

 Unit 23 – Music performance techniques

-Throughout this unit you will learn about how to improve your performance and how to polish your instrumental technique.
+You will learn how to improve your performance and polish your instrumental technique.
 This unit focuses on the production of the tone, timing and authority of a professional player.
 The development of rhythmic control and solid timing is fundamental.
 Your assessment is split into assignments focusing on work you will do in class.
-The assignments are split into tasks with marks awarded for each which may include reproducing performance technical elements.

 Unit 30- Pop music in practice

-Throughout this unit you will learn about the different musical genres from the 1950’s to the present day.
-After the history is discovered you will then prepare and perform 4 songs from 4 different genres to establish the knowledge you have uncovered.
-Your assessment is split into 2 assignments focusing on work you will do in class.
+You will learn about the different musical genres from the 1950’s to the present day.
+After discovering the history you will prepare and perform 4 songs from 4 different genres to establish the knowledge you have uncovered.

 Unit 40 – Working and developing a musical ensemble.

-Throughout this unit you will learn about the nature of ensemble work by allowing you to become part of a musical ensemble concentrating on the process of working together to produce a musically and artistically satisfying result.
+You will learn about the nature of ensemble work by being part of a musical ensemble concentrating on the process of working together to produce a musically and artistically satisfying result.

 Unit 18 – Modern Music in Practice

-Throughout this unit you will learn about modern music from 1900 to the present day looking at not just the genre themselves, but how they reflect important events of the day and developing trends.
-You will go and see live performances that will enable you to have a more engaging relationship with the music, before embarking on two solo and two ensemble performances for a college audience.
+You will learn about modern music from 1900 to the present day looking at not just the genres themselves, but how they reflect important events of the day and developing trends.
+You will see live performances that will enable you to have a more engaging relationship with the music, before embarking on two solo and two ensemble performances for a college audience.
 This unit never fails to inspire and motivate.